Taking Feedback into Action

 4. Respond to every piece of feedback individually before aggregating the data;

-5. Always close the loop and let your customers know they’ve been heard.
+5. Always close the loop and inform your customers that you’ve heard them.